AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ## Current Notes
 1. I'm working on the script to test if the website is up
 2. I need to implement SSH (see: https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image)
+3. Changing to a private Azure Container Registry